Howard Hughes: Near-fatal crash of the XF-11

-Hughes was almost killed on July 7, 1946, while performing the first flight of the XF-11 near Hughes Airfield at Culver City, California.
+Hughes was almost killed on July 7, 1946, while performing the first flight of the XF-11 near Hughes Airfield in Culver City, California.
 Hughes extended the test flight well beyond the 45-minute limit decreed by the USAAF, possibly distracted by landing gear retraction problems.
 An oil leak caused one of the contra-rotating propellers to reverse pitch, causing the aircraft to yaw sharply and lose altitude rapidly.
 Hughes attempted to save the aircraft by landing it at the Los Angeles Country Club golf course, but just seconds before reaching the course, the XF-11 started to drop dramatically and crashed in the Beverly Hills neighborhood surrounding the country club.

 When the XF-11 finally came to a halt after destroying three houses, the fuel tanks exploded, setting fire to the aircraft and a nearby home at 808 Whittier Drive owned by Charles E. Meyer.
-Hughes managed to pull himself out of the flaming wreckage but lay beside the aircraft until he was rescued by U.S. Marine Corps Master Sergeant William L. Durkin, who happened to be in the area visiting friends.
+Hughes managed to pull himself out of the flaming wreckage but lay beside the aircraft until he was rescued by US Marine Corps Master Sergeant William L. Durkin, who happened to be in the area visiting friends.
 Hughes sustained significant injuries in the crash, including a crushed collar bone, multiple cracked ribs, crushed chest with collapsed left lung, shifting his heart to the right side of the chest cavity, and numerous third-degree burns.
 An oft-told story said that Hughes sent a check to the Marine weekly for the remainder of his life as a sign of gratitude.
 Noah Dietrich asserted that Hughes did send Durkin $200 a month, but Durkin's daughter denied knowing that he received any money from Hughes.

 Despite his physical injuries, Hughes took pride that his mind was still working.
 As he lay in his hospital bed, he decided that he did not like the bed's design.
 He called in plant engineers to design a customized bed, equipped with hot and cold running water, built in six sections, and operated by 30 electric motors, with push-button adjustments.
 Hughes designed the hospital bed specifically to alleviate the pain caused by moving with severe burn injuries.
 He never used the bed that he designed.
-Hughes' doctors considered his recovery almost miraculous.
+Hughes's doctors considered his recovery almost miraculous.

 Many attribute his long-term dependence on opiates to his use of codeine as a painkiller during his convalescence.
 Yet Dietrich asserts that Hughes recovered the "hard way—no sleeping pills, no opiates of any kind".
 The trademark mustache he wore afterward hid a scar on his upper lip resulting from the accident.

 Hughes conducted the maiden flight of the second XF-11 prototype on April 5, 1947.
 The USAAF had insisted that Hughes not be allowed to fly the aircraft, but after a personal appeal to Generals Ira Eaker and Carl Spaatz, he was allowed to do so against posting of $5 million in security.
 The USAAF demanded that the aircraft be trucked from Culver City to Muroc Dry Lake for the flight, fearing the repercussions of another crash in a populated area.